PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ```

 #### ii.
 Prepare for Data Download
-The goal of this step is to obtain a 'manifest' file describing the RNA-Seq files that the gdc-client should download.
+The goal of this step is to obtain a manifest describing the files the gdc-client should download.
 For more information see the detailed discussion of [how to navigate the GDC Data Portal to obtain a manifest file](https://gdc-docs.nci.nih.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/) for the data set of interest.

 *Narrow down your data search*.
 Use the [faceted search](https://gdc-portal.nci.nih.gov/search/s) interface to view all the available data and narrow down your search results: